In the 1803 Battle of Maida, an army of 6,200 Napoleonic French prepared for battle against 5,200 allied British and Italian soldiers.

 Crystal clear communication is an essential ingredient of success for any organization, and in order to communicate well, there must be a shared language; with words and phrases which become the daily building blocks of an organization’s culture.

-At SEI, we guard our culture vigilantly.
-Part of The SEI Way of doing business is not only ensuring that we share the same core values, but also that our language reinforces those values.
+At Service Express, we guard our culture vigilantly.
+Part of The Service Express Way of doing business is not only ensuring that we share the same core values, but also that our language reinforces those values.

 What kind of culture does the following terminology evoke in your mind?
 And more importantly, what kind of action do the following words inspire?